 This is the biggest music festival of all time

-In the age of COVID-19, huge outdoor gigs with thousands of people seem like a dream, but here's a festival that had an audience of millions!
+Gigs with thousands of people are back in earnest in the summer of 2022, but here's a festival that had an audience of millions!

 What, would you say, was the biggest music festival ever held?